ablaette/learningR/README.md

 ## Introduction to R

-The R files in the repository were prepared for the course on scientific computing with R in the summer term 2015.
+The repository is used for an introductory course to scientific programming and data visualisation with R.